glurp/nimgtkdsl/README.md

 A DSL for building simple GUI nim application.
 Based on gtk.

-From now, only Button,Label,DrawingArea, CBox/HBOX
+From now, only Button, Label, DrawingArea, V/HBox

 ## TODO